 Despite the rising cost of higher education, the UK is continuing to be one of the most popular study destinations in Europe.
-According to HESA 435,500 international students pursued their higher education in the UK in 2013/14, with just under 90,000 students coming all the way from China.**

 We all know that studying can be expensive, for international students sometimes even more so.
 One of the most common finance sources after funding from family would be taking out a student loan to cover tuition fees and cost of living while studying.
 UK government provides great option for UK students, however, EU students are entitled only to tuition fees loan and non-EU students are not getting any funding from UK government.